 - assess the extent of the contamination; - retain samples of the contamination as necessary to perform a detailed dose assessment.
 Levels of contamination that trigger the need for dose assessments should be established for site-specific radionuclides.
-These trigger levels should not exceed 100 millirem (1 mSv) (shallow dose equivalent); and - initiate decontamination procedures that minimize skin abrasion and changes in pore size.
+These trigger levels should not exceed 100 millirem (1 mSv) (equivalent dose to the skin); and - initiate decontamination procedures that minimize skin abrasion and changes in pore size.